The Best WordPress Optimization Plugins + Practices to Improve Performance in 2026!

 Its Script Manager disables specific plugin scripts on specific URLs.
 Contact form scripts on your homepage.
 WooCommerce scripts off your blog posts.
 Each removal reduces main thread blocking time and improves INP, a WordPress optimization best practice most site owners never implement.

-Expert tip: Use it with WP Rocket or FlyingPress.
+Use it with WP Rocket or FlyingPress.
 Combined, they consistently outperform either WordPress optimization plugin used alone.

 6. WP-Optimize — Best Free All-Rounder